Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Fluctuations around Inhomogeneous Backgrounds

 \section{Quantum Fluctuations around Inhomogeneous Backgrounds}

-While in the previous section we have assumed a quasiparticle picture to gain insight into the entanglement dynamics, in this section we consider another approach which complements GHD in a different way, giving access to quantum correlations out of equilibrium.
-This approach, first introduced in Ref.~\cite{ruggiero2020quantum}, is based on the combination of GHD and a recently-developed inhomogeneous Luttinger-Liquid description~\cite{dubail2017conformal, brun2018inhomogeneous, ruggiero2019conformal} (see also Ref.~\cite{allegra2016inhomogeneous}), and allows us to compute exactly generic time-dependent correlation functions when evolving from low-energy states.
+While in the previous section we have assumed a quasiparticle picture to gain insight into the entanglement dynamics, in this section we consider another approach to complements GHD and access \emph{exact} leading-order quantum correlations out of equilibrium.
+This approach, first introduced in Ref.~\cite{ruggiero2020quantum}, is based on the combination of GHD and a recently-developed inhomogeneous Luttinger-Liquid description~\cite{dubail2017conformal, brun2018inhomogeneous, ruggiero2019conformal} (see also Ref.~\cite{allegra2016inhomogeneous}), and allows one to compute exactly generic time-dependent correlation functions when evolving from low-energy states.

 The initial idea was that, at low energy, inhomogeneous systems can still be treated using CFT methods at the price of working in a curved background.
 While the first works were restricted to equilibrium situations~\cite{dubail2017conformal}, the method was later extended to time-dependent problems~\cite{ruggiero2019conformal}.
 Meanwhile, it was realized that, giving up conformal invariance, the same framework allows us to treat much more general situations both in~\cite{brun2018inhomogeneous} and out-of-equilibrium~\cite{ruggiero2020quantum}.
 These ideas are better illustrated considering a specific model.
 In particular, following most of the relevant literature, here we focus on the case of the 1D Bose gas.
 This choice is also experimentally motivated as 1D Bose gases in external potentials are now routinely realised in cold-atom experiments, see e.g.~\cite{olshanii1998atomic,vanamerongen2008yang,vogler2013thermodynamics,schemmer2019generalized,moller2021extension} and the contribution by Bouchoule and Dubail to this special issue.